 Preparing for Financial Uncertainties

-No matter how well you plan, there will always be some level of uncertainty regarding your startup’s finances.
+No matter how well you plan, there will always be uncertainty regarding your startup’s finances.
 Whether it’s a sudden dip in revenue or an unexpected expense, a million things can throw your financial projections off course.

 But just because you can’t predict the future doesn’t mean you can’t prepare for it.
 By putting some key strategies in place, you can help your startup weather any financial storms that come your way.
 This is essential for the founders’ guide to hiring and cash management.